 This leaves you with a file that will still be blurry when scaled, and will not be usable for cutting, sewing, laser engraving, or other purposes that require a real vector.

-Save yourself the frustration and go with Vector Magic for real vector tracing!
+Save yourself the frustration and go with Vector Magic for real vectorization!

-Vector images consist of shapes like circles, rectangles, lines and curves, while bitmap images consist of a grid of pixels.
+Vector images consist of shapes like circles, rectangles, lines and curves, while bitmap images, also known as raster images, consist of a grid of pixels.
+Vectorization or tracing is the process of taking a bitmap image and re-drawing it as a vector image.

 The shapes in vector images allow computers to do things that cannot be done with bitmap images, like scale them to any size without loss of quality and using them to e.g. cut, sew, paint, and laser engrave.